Green-Software-Foundation/if/src/if-run/builtins/copy-param/README.md

 `to`: a string defining the name to use to add the result of summing the input parameters to the output array.
 `keep-existing`: toggles whether to keep or delete the copied parameter (defined in `to`)

+### Plugin parameter metadata

+The `parameter-metadata` section contains information about `description` and `unit` of the parameters of the inputs and outputs

+- `inputs`: describe the parameter of the `from` of the global config.
+The parameter has the following attributes:

+  - `description`: description of the parameter
+  - `unit`: unit of the parameter

+- `outputs`: describe the parameters of the `to` of the global config.
+The parameter has the following attributes:
+  - `description`: description of the parameter
+  - `unit`: unit of the parameter

 ### Inputs

 As with all plugins, `timestamp` and `duration` are required.
 The key passed to `from` must exist in the `input` data.